 Quality of programs, hospitality of host families, and program support are just some of the services the organization is lauded for.
 If you are interested in the program, read through their volunteer blog to familiarize yourself with life as a volunteer.

-Global Crossroad is known as a very affordable volunteer option for those who want to participate in volunteering opportunities in Nepal.
-They are also unique because fees are paid directly to the host family or project, so you can be sure your money is going toward something good.
+Global Crossroad’s volunteer in Nepal fees are inexpensive, yet they never compromise on the quality of programs.
+Also, the fees are paid directly to the host family or project, so you can be sure your money is going toward something good.
 In addition to a $299 application/registration fee, each program’s fees differ depending on length of stay.
-For a detailed breakdown of fee allocation, click here.

 Global Crossroad is a great choice for their stellar reviews and affordable prices.
 Pair this with their great homestay network and logistical support and you’ve got yourself a winner.

 IFRE Volunteering Programs in Nepal has many positive reviews.
-Their extremely dedicated and experienced staff and project coordinators are always available to make sure your experience is meaningful and customized to your liking.
+Their extremely dedicated and experienced coordinators are always available to make sure your experience is meaningful and customized to your liking.

-Their U.S. based client-care team members, in-country coordinators, and internationals partners ensure that your questions will be answered before, during, and after your trip.
+Their U.S. based client-care team members, in-country coordinators, and international partners ensure that your each concern will be answered before, during, and after your trip.
 In-country coordinators are also very familiar with the needs of the local community and have worked extensively with local organizations.

-IFRE’s greatest strengths are their highly transparent fees, excellent support staff and a commitment to ensuring the most rewarding cultural experience across the board.
+IFRE’s greatest strengths are their highly transparent volunteer in Nepal fees, excellent support staff and a commitment to ensuring the most rewarding cultural experience across the board.

-ELI’s inexpensive Nepal volunteer program offers both volunteers and interns a wide range of areas to work in.
-As a volunteer, you can assist in providing basic care and education to orphaned children, or teach English in a Buddhist monastery or public school.
-As a volunteer/intern, you can work in the area of women’s empowerment and human rights to promote gender justice, and non-discriminatory and rights-based behaviors and practices.
+ELI’s Nepal volunteer program offers a wide range of areas for volunteers and interns to work in.
+With Eli, you can help provide care and education to orphaned children, or teach English in a Buddhist monastery or public school.

 ELI’s amazing programs have earned many great reviews.
-Participants have been especially impressed with the quality of organizations they have been placed with.
+Volunteers are impressed with the quality and usefulness of the programs they offer.
 If you want to learn more about what to expect before going abroad, ELI’s website features photo journals, interviews, videos, and participant blogs.

-ELI’s offer very manageable volunteer opportunities in Nepal so that you do not have to worry about cost while volunteering abroad.
+ELI’s offer reasonable volunteer opportunities in Nepal so that you do not have to worry about cost.
 Their application fee is only $200 and comes with a 7-day refund policy.

 Program fees include pre-departure information, airport pick up, a city tour and orientation, two meals per day, 24/7 emergency service, and more.
 Fees for the medical and dental programs are higher because hospitals charge an internship fee.

-We chose ELI for their large amount of material documenting their volunteer projects in Nepal, as well as their great prices for long-term volunteering and excellent reviews.
+We chose ELI for their large amount of material documenting their volunteer projects, as well as their great prices for long-term volunteering and excellent reviews.

-Started in 2007, International Volunteer HQ is a New Zealand based organization that offers quality and low cost volunteer opportunities and over 30 different countries.
-IVHQ has sent over 51,000 volunteers abroad since their start and earned a reputation as one of the world’s most trusted and experienced volunteer travel providers.
+Started in 2007, International Volunteer HQ is a New Zealand based organization that offers quality volunteer programs in Nepal and over 30 other countries.
+IVHQ has sent over 50,000 volunteers abroad since their start and earned a reputation as one of the world’s most trusted and experienced volunteer travel providers.

-IVHQ places volunteers in four main areas in Nepal – Kathmandu, Chitwan, Chitlang, and Pokhara.
-In Nepal you canteach English in public and private schools, assist with childcare in orphanages in Kathmandu and Pokhara, pick a medical elective and work at a local hospital, or work in a remote health clinic.
+IVHQ places volunteer in Nepal in four main regions in Nepal – Kathmandu, Chitwan, Chitlang, and Pokhara.
+With IVHQ, you can teach English in public and private schools, assist with childcare in orphanages in Kathmandu and Pokhara, pick a medical elective and volunteer at a hospital in Nepal, or work in a remote health clinic.

 Volunteers must be 18 years of age or older, unless accompanied by a guardian.
 The Nepal program begins on the first and third Monday of every month, and volunteers can stay for up to 12 weeks.

-Programs in Nepal start as low as $250.
-There is also a refundable $279 registration fee, which covers ongoing support from IVHQ staff, marketing costs, information packets, administrative costs, travel costs to inspect programs, and donation to the IVHQ Fund .
-The Medical Elective Program has an extra cost of $35 per week to cover training and resources.
-Program fee details can be seen below.
+Volunteer programs in Nepal start as low as $250.
+There is also a $299 registration fee, which covers ongoing support from IVHQ staff, marketing costs, information packets, administrative costs, travel costs to inspect programs, and donation to the IVHQ Fund.

 With their focus on cultural exchange and immersion for their volunteers, along with great prices and very generous reviews.